robot5000-design/ms2/documentation/final-testing.md

 Javascript files were passed through jshint.com without any significant issues.
 Jshint suggested using dot notation rather than square brackets, accessing the highscore object, so this has been changed.
-Also it suggested that line 650 in main.js !!scienceQuiz.token === false was confusing use of !, so it was changed to Boolean(scienceQuiz.token) === false.
+Also it suggested that line 650 in main.js !!scienceQuiz.token === false was confusing use of !, so this was changed to Boolean(scienceQuiz.token) === false.

 The site does not function on Internet Explorer 11, but considering its overall low usage and the fact that